 "The tour starts with your pick up from your hotel in Kusadasi.
-The pick ups in Kusadasi starts at 08:30 am; and the pick ups in Selcuk
+The pick up in Kusadasi starts at 08:30 am; and the pick up in Selcuk

-- House of virgin Mary is the place where Mary may have spent her last days.
-Indeed, she may have come in the area together with Saint John.
+- House of Virgin Mary is the place where Mary may have spent her last days.
+Indeed, she may have come in this area together with Saint John.
 This place was offically declared a shrine of the Roman Catholic Church in 1986, and since then it has become a popular place of pilgrimage.
 Pope Paul VI visited shrine in 1967.
-The visit to the House (church) takes about 1 hour and after our visit; there will be a 10 min drive to Ephesus.
+The visit to the House (church) takes about 1 hour and after our visit there will be a 10 min drive to Ephesus.

 - A nice lunch will be served in a quaint local restaurant.